dgehringer/sqsgenerator/docs/source/how_to.md

 ### Analyse existing structures
 Sometimes it is desirable to compute the SRO parameters ($\alpha^i_{\xi\eta}$) for an exiting arrangement of atoms rather than to generate a new one.
-To analyse existing structures *sqsgenerator* provides you with the analyse command.
+To analyse existing structures *sqsgenerator* provides you with the "*analyse*" command.

 #### Restore $\alpha^i_{\xi\eta}$ from structure files